 - Gigabit Ethernet Ports

 Search for more up-to-date AC routers with newer highlights and features not found in older variations of routers.
 Search for Gigabit Ethernet ports.
 Gigabit Ethernet ports help you wired-connect with your devices to achieve fast wired network performance.
-The USB port helps you connect from your connected USB storage devices.
+The USB port helps you connect to your wired devices.

 - WPA 3 Protocol